qwerfd2/OverRapid-Fanmade-Server/README.md

 This server is not compatible with the official version.
 That version might be released in the future, depending on my mood...

+This server offers little in terms of security and efficiency, and I do not recommend running it for reasons other than testing on a local network.

 ## 简介